QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: The Framework

 \subsubsection{The Objective Function}

-Our ILP model consists of two optimization goals. \begin{itemize}[leftmargin=*] \item Our main optimization goal is to minimize the classical post-processing overhead.
-Since each W-Cut and G-Cut require four and six products, respectively, the overhead is O(4$^k$6$^t$) for a cutting solution ($k$,$m$) having $k$ wire cuts and $m$ gate cuts.
+Our ILP model consists of two optimization goals. \begin{itemize}[leftmargin=*] \item Our main optimization goal is to reduce the number of cuts to minimize the classical post-processing overhead.

-A naive integration of this cost in the objective function would lead to a non-linear component, which can greatly slow down the solver.
+Since the overhead of a cutting solution ($k$,$m$), i.e., with $k$ wire cuts and $m$ gate cuts, is O(4$^k$6$^m$), a naive integration of this overhead in the objective function would lead to a non-linear component, which can greatly slow down the solver.
 Instead, we linearize the cost as $\alpha k + \beta m$ such that if the exponential cost of ($k_1$,$m_1$) is smaller than that of ($k_2$,$m_2$), our linear cost has the same relative relationship.
 In this work, we choose $\alpha$=3.25 and $\beta$=4.2 as they satisfy the requirement for the number of cuts smaller than 240 (120 W-cut and 120 G-cut).